2025 EARLY BIRD SALE NOW ON!

 3hrs · 8km

-Wake up early to continue your exploration of Lake Kivu by kayak, paddling along the shores of one of Africa’s Great Lakes until reaching Kinini.
+Wake up early to continue your exploration of Lake Kivu by kayak, paddling along the shores of one of Africa’s Great Lakes until reaching Kinunu.
 Here you'll have a chance to join a fascinating tour of a thriving coffee station and learn about the process of harvesting, washing, roasting, grinding and preparing some of the best coffee in Rwanda (and the world).
-Next, hop on a boat and enjoy the spectacular views as you journey across Lake Kivu heading to Gisenyi, where you'll switch to a vehicle for a final two-hour drive to Ruhengeri, the gateway to the famous Volcanoes National Park within the Virunga Mountains.
+Next, hop on a boat and enjoy the spectacular views as you journey across Lake Kivu heading to Rubavu, where you'll switch to a vehicle for a final two-hour drive to Ruhengeri, the gateway to the famous Volcanoes National Park within the Virunga Mountains.
 Enjoy a well-deserved hot shower and a good night's sleep after a long day, and get ready for a final day of special wildlife encounters tomorrow.

 Day 8